 In the case of the sportspersons, the treatment is seldom accepted and surgical stabilization is required.

 In most cases, arthroscopic evaluation of the ankle joint is helpful in determining the best course of management.

 In syndesmotic injuries, when a diastasis has been present for longer than 3 months, significant arthritic changes

 Indications for Surgery in Acute sprain are

-- Third degree sprain with widening of ankle mortise
+- Third-degree sprain with the widening of the ankle mortise

 - Grade I-III that continue to have pain and instability despite extensive nonoperative management